dbca-wa/wastd/docs/data_curators.rst

   If locality names are supplied, look them up (e.g on Google Maps, or pick "OpenStreetMap" from the map widget's layer selector) and pick an approximate location on the location widget.
-* Location accuracy: give your best estimate for the accuracy.
+* Location precision: give your best estimate for the error inherent to the source of the location.
 * Observer, reporter: Create users (if not existing) for observer and reporter.
   Use ``firstname_lastname`` as the username, assign a dummy password (they will never login using the password, only via DPaW SSO),